mark-bromell/myver/README.md

 groups:
   # This is a group named `core`.
   core:
-    # Groups can have children just like parts can have children.
-In many
-    # cases children for groups do not need to be explicitly defined, letting
-    # abump implicitly assign children should be sufficient.
-But hey!
-As
-    # PEP 20 says, explicit is better than implicit.
-    children: null

     # Defines the prefix for the group as a whole, this prefix will override
     # the prefix of the first occurring part of the group (that is if the first
     # part of the group even has a prefix).